ShaAnder/elevate_hackathon_2024/README.md

 ![home page](static/images/read-me-images/homepage-update.png)

-As part of the Code Institute's October Hackathon, Team 3: The Gig Getters built from scratch a project called **"Job Me"**.
+As part of the **Code Institute's October 2024 Hackathon**, Team 3: The Gig Getters built from scratch a project called **"Job Me"**.
 This entirely free all-in-one platform was designed to provide Software Developers with a comprehensive suite of resources to help them secure their ideal roles.
 Tailored to developers of all technical backgrounds, skill levels, and experience, this one-stop-shop simplifies job hunting while offering:

 - Mock interview simulations
 - Progress tracking tools